Report a Cassowary sighting and/or Casso Poo

 The Southern Cassowary (Casuarius casuarius johnsonii) is in crisis.
 Current estimates suggest less than 1500 birds exist in the wild.
-A number of factors are contributing to the birds demise, but habitat loss is probably the greatest.
+A number of factors are contributing to the bird’s demise, but habitat loss is probably the greatest.
 Reporting a cassowary sighting helps researchers.

-If you report a cassowary this will help researchers.
 It will also help if you can report sightings of cassowary scats/droppings/stools (we usually just call it poo), as this is more frequently observed than the birds.
 These ready-made piles of fertiliser contain large numbers of seeds from rainforest plants ready to start a new life.
 The cassowary is the best distributor of larger seeds in the forest, carrying them long distances before they pass through its system.

 Collecting this information will enable the development of an evidence-based management recovery plan.
 Help preserve cassowaries by contacting us.

 Please tell us as much as you about the location.
 GPS co-ordinates are great but not essential.
 A description of the location can include for example, the name of the track (if there is one) or from which road the track starts; the name of the road, the distance along the road from a town, a creek, or a junction (e.g., Smithfield roundabout); or the number on an adjacent electricity pole.

 The information you provide is not made public, i.e., your name/alias, email or details regarding the specific location of the cassowaries.
 The data is collated in a database for research purposes.